 I can introduce myself in Spanish.

-I can name my favorite.
+I can name my favorite animal.

 I can answer simple questions about a story.